Kinetic Precision - PFG Stones

 Opens the System Info screen, which remains visible after release.

-sync interval with fuzz, WiFi SSID, IP address, MAC address, battery
+WiFi SSID, IP address, MAC address, battery level (if present),

-level (if present), free memory, and uptime.
+free memory, and uptime.

 D0 (short press while info screen is showing)